 To find out how you can volunteer in the clinic and gain access to training contact email@example.com or you can pop along to the DSU Activites office (Room 1.05).
 Please note this is based on the Student Sexual Health lead volunteers in order to offer the volunteering opportunity.

 Choices is ran by trained healthcare professionals from Leicestershire and Rutland Sexual Health Services.
 Choices is ran on Thursdays 2-4:30 in term time.
-This is via drop ins available in the DSU Advice Centre.
+This is via drop ins available through DSU Advice .

 Choices will provide: